 3- Department of Physical Education and Sport Sciences, Faculty of Literature and Humanities, Malayer University, Malayer, Iran.

-Purpose: Liver diseases are among the most common diseases in the world.
+Purpose: Liver diseases are among the most common disorders worldwide.
 For liver transplant patients, the presence of postoperative problems increases the complexity of postoperative nursing.
-Patients' hospitalization stay is prolonged, and the costs of hospitalization increase.
+Patients’ hospitalization is prolonged, and the costs of hospitalization increase.
 Data mining has become an easy way to predict diseases in recent years.
-Therefore, the aim of this study was to compare and predict the complications of hepatic encephalopathy in active and inactive men after liver transplantation.
+Accordingly, this study compares and predicts the complications of hepatic encephalopathy in active and inactive men after liver transplantation.

 Methods: The statistical population of this study was 852 people.
-Among these people, 350 active men (162 healthy people and 188 people with encephalopathy symptoms) and 402 inactive men (210 healthy people and 192 people with encephalopathy symptoms) were selected as study subjects.
+Among them, 350 active men (162 healthy people and 188 people with encephalopathy symptoms) and 402 inactive men (210 healthy people and 192 people with encephalopathy symptoms) were selected as study subjects.
 These people underwent a liver transplant in the hospital between 2010 and 2011.
-Random forest algorithm and 14 features from laboratory records were used to predict encephalopathy complications after liver transplantation.
-MATLAB software was used for data analysis.
+The random forest algorithm and 14 features from laboratory records were used to predict encephalopathy complications after liver transplantation.
+Meanwhile, MATLAB software, version 2023, was used for data analysis.

-Results: The results showed that there was no significant difference in the prediction of encephalopathy complication by random forest algorithm between active and inactive men.
-Also, this study showed that the random forest algorithm using 14 features is 76.2% and 75.5% accurate for diagnosing hepatic encephalopathy after liver transplantation in active and inactive men.
+Results: There was no significant difference in predicting encephalopathy complications by random forest algorithm between active and inactive men.
+Also, this study showed that the random forest algorithm using 14 features is 76.2% and 75.5% accurate for diagnosing hepatic encephalopathy after liver transplantation in active and inactive men, respectively.

 Type of Study: